syncfusion-content/blazor-docs/blazor/image-editor/selection-cropping.md

 ### Locking Selection Area During Cropping

 When selecting an area for cropping, users can typically resize the selection from all corners and edges.
-If you want to prevent the resizing of the selection area, you can bind to the [`selectionChanging`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#selectionchanging) event.
-Check if the action is `resize`, and if it is, set `previousSelectionSettings` value to `currentSelectionSettings` value.
+If you want to prevent the resizing of the selection area, you can bind to the [`SelectionChangeEventArgs`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SelectionChangeEventArgs.html) event.
+Check if the action is `resize`, and if it is, set [`PreviousSelectionSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SelectionChangeEventArgs.html#Syncfusion_Blazor_ImageEditor_SelectionChangeEventArgs_PreviousSelectionSettings) value to [`CurrentSelectionSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ImageEditor.SelectionChangeEventArgs.html#Syncfusion_Blazor_ImageEditor_SelectionChangeEventArgs_CurrentSelectionSettings) value.
 This will lock the selection area, preventing any adjustments to its size.

 ```cshtml
 @using Syncfusion.Blazor.ImageEditor